 - Oil to prepare your grill

-- Ginger – 1 inch knob peeled and julienne sliced thinly
+- 1 inch Ginger fresh knob peeled and julienne sliced thinly

-- Lemongrass stalks – 2 white part only peeled finely sliced very finely (or can use the prepared lemongrass paste in the refrigerator section if you cannot find fresh)
+- 2 stalks Lemongrass white part only peeled finely sliced very finely (or can use the prepared lemongrass paste in the refrigerator section if you cannot find fresh)

-- Kaffir Lime Leaves – 4 to 5 – remove stem stalk and finely sliced (There is not a good substitute for kaffir lime leaves but in a pinch you can substitute with 1 heaping teaspoon lime zest)
+- 4 to 5 leaves Kaffir Lime Leaves remove stem stalk and finely sliced (There is not a good substitute for kaffir lime leaves but in a pinch you can substitute with 1 heaping teaspoon lime zest)

-- Red Chili pepper – 1-2 chopped fresh per your desired heat level (set aside a few chili slices for garnish)
+- 1 to 2 whole Red Chili pepper chopped fresh per your desired heat level (set aside a few chili slices for garnish)

 - Prepare your grill with oil to prevent sticking and or use a fish grill holder. (we used our indoor grill pan as it was snowing outside and greased it well.
 If you do not have a fish holder for the outdoor grill or your grill pan is in bad shape you can also bake your fish at 375 degrees F until flakes easily with fork- timing depends on size and type of white fish but around 12-15 minutes.)